Global Health Research Centres - Call Remit and Guidance

 The guidance below contains information which is specific to this call.
-This supports the key criteria in Section 6.1 and should be read in conjunction with the Core Guidance.
+This supports the key criteria and should be read in conjunction with the Core Guidance.

 Global Health Research Centres are required to have both a LMIC and UK Joint Lead Applicant but the approach to joint leadership is intentionally flexible.
 The LMIC Joint Lead Applicant is expected to fulfil the role of Centre Director, however beyond this the applicants should decide which leadership model best suits their proposed Centre structure.
 For example applicants may wish to operate a Co-Director model or have a LMIC Director and UK Deputy Director.
 The chosen approach should be clearly described in the application with an explanation of how this will support the Centre structure and allow the Centre to deliver against its stated aims and objectives.